evansalter/evansalter.github.io/src/components/blog/posts/photobooth-processing/photobooth-processing.md

 #### Step 1: Grouping the Images

 There were a couple moments in the night when the camera took 3 images instead of 4, or I took a test shot and didn't delete it.
-Because of this, I didn't have exactly 4 images per session.
+Therefore, I didn't have exactly 4 images per session.
 To fix this, I simply switched to a thumbnail view in Capture One (you could also do this in a file broswer) and adjusted the zoom until there were 4 pictures in each row.
 This made it simple to quickly scan and find where there were extra pictures.
 I just deleted the extra ones until the total nmumber of images was divisible by 4.

 #### Step 2: Creating the Template